Geutzzu/FurnitureStoresExtraction/README.md

 # Furniture Store Extraction Application

-A tool to extract, display and export data about furniture products from any website, built with Django and React and powered by a fine-tuned RoBERTa model for Named Entity Recognition (NER).
+A tool for extracting, displaying, and exporting furniture product data from any website, built using Django and React.
+It’s powered by a fine-tuned RoBERTa model for Named Entity Recognition (NER), with an automated pipeline for data collection and annotation.

 # Table of Contents